I. Introduction and Purpose

 XIV.
 Maintenance of Records

-When a student is accused of violating the Code of Conduct, a disciplinary file is created.
+When a student is accused of violating the Code of Conduct, a conduct file is created.
 This file contains all the information pertinent to the situation in which a student has been involved.
-Each subsequent time a student is accused of violating the Code of Conduct, his/her prior record may be used by the Disciplinary Conference Officer(s) or Hearing Board in determining sanctions.
+Each subsequent time a student is accused of violating the Code of Conduct, his/her prior record may be used by the Conduct Conference Officer(s) or Hearing Board in determining sanctions.
 Such records shall be maintained by the Student Life Office, until the graduation of the student from the University, or as deemed necessary by the Dean of Students or his/her designee.

 XV.
 Special Administrative Evaluation